mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 ---
 layout: post
 title:  Where Is the Money?
 The Early Revenue Pitfall in Product Validation
-description: Why we can't rest on our validation lawrels with early revenue—and how to keep validating as the idea evolves.
+description: Why we can't rest on our validation lawrels with early revenue and how to keep validating as the idea evolves.
 date:   2025-05-20 09:00:00 +0300
 image:  '/images/revenue.jpg'
 tags:   [mindset, validation, learnings]